4mbl/tab/README.md

 Head to [tab.4mbl.net](https://tab.4mbl.net) to use the site.

 ### Customizing Data

+You can customize the displayed links in two ways.
+You can either pass the links in the URL or use an external JSON data source.

+#### Passing links in the URL

+Simply pass the links as semicolon (or comma) separated values in the `links` query parameter.

+For example: [`https://tab.4mbl.net/?links=example.com;example.org`](https://tab.4mbl.net/?links=example.com;example.org).
+You may also include the protocol in the URL.

+It is also possible to pass local file paths.
+For example: [`https://tab.4mbl.net/?links=file:///C:/path/to/local/file`](https://tab.4mbl.net/?links=file:///C:/path/to/local/file).

+#### External JSON Data Source

 You can pass custom json data source with the `src` query parameter.